danhtran2mind/Ghibli-Stable-Diffusion-Synthesis/old-README.md

 ## Training Notebook

+### For `Full Finetuning` training
 The cornerstone of this project is the Jupyter notebook located at `notebooks/ghibli-sd-2.1-base-finetuning.ipynb`.
-This notebook provides a step-by-step guide to fine-tuning the Stable Diffusion 2.1 model using the Ghibli dataset, complete with code, explanations, and best practices.
+This notebook provides a step-by-step guide to fine-tuning the `Stable Diffusion 2.1 Base` model using the Ghibli dataset, complete with code, explanations, and best practices.
 It is designed to be accessible to both beginners and experienced practitioners, offering flexibility to replicate the training process or experiment with custom modifications.
 The notebook is compatible with the following platforms:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/danhtran2mind/Ghibli-Stable-Diffusion-Synthesis/blob/main/notebooks/ghibli-sd-2.1-base-finetuning.ipynb)
 [![Open in SageMaker](https://studiolab.sagemaker.aws/studiolab.svg)](https://studiolab.sagemaker.aws/import/github/danhtran2mind/Ghibli-Stable-Diffusion-Synthesis/blob/main/notebooks/ghibli-sd-2.1-base-finetuning.ipynb)